 In general, the more reliable models start with a theory and then are empirically tested (or more formally, its “null hypothesis” is rejected or not).
 Otherwise, something akin to the “Super Bowl Model” can result.
 With 91% accuracy, this model predicted the direction of the stock market based on the winner of the Super Bowl.
 If the winner was an old NFL vs AFL team–at least for the first 22 games.
 After those impressive initial results, the “models” predictive ability has been zero.
 Yet, we should not be blind to the data.
 Our forefathers may have lacked a theory regarding lightening before they observed it was still best to take cover in a thunderstorm.

-Momentum is an example of a variable shown to be a source of additional incremental return and is not just robust throughout history, but also across markets and subsequent “out of sample” testing (although less so recently).
+Momentum is an example of a variable shown to be a source of additional incremental return and is not just robust throughout history (even for a paper testing for momentum in the St. Petersburg Stock Exchange from January 1865 to July 1914!), but also across markets and subsequent “out of sample” testing (although less so recently).
 In other words, despite a rather flimsy theory centered around poor portfolio manager behavior, the data tests are undeniable.
 Plus, momentum seems to be perform best when value strategies lag, thus at the very least dampening portfolio volatility.
 But how rigorous should a taxable investor adhere to the rules of building a momentum tilted portfolio?

 Utilizing pure mathematics, one can relatively easily construct a portfolio that provides an optimal expected return relative to it’s volatility, “mean-variance efficient” in academic parlance.
 But those portfolios are highly susceptible to your inputs, and although historical risk and return measurements are plentiful, expected future returns and associated risk measures are and always will be largely guess work.
 Even then, correlations are forever changing.
 Instead of giving up on minimizing volatility, though, we strive to make sure that in the face of uncertainty, our attempts are both sound and adequate.